 REGA Planar 2, high gloss contemporary minimalist record players

 The REGA Planar 2 or “P2” is a unique find that is available in black, white, or red and finished with a clear acrylic platter.
 It has an almost futuristic look with its strong shapes, and gloss finish.
 This is a highly rated record player in both form, function, and most importantly sound.

 With great sound quality and an ultra minimalist look (no messy looking buttons or dials), this could be the perfect record player for a contemporary setting.

 Find this post useful?
-PIN IT to your Home board on Pinterest!
+PIN IT to your Music board on Pinterest!

 Galen's love for minimalism started early on.
-He was first introduced to minimalism while browsing through architectural magazines at his local book store.
-That simple introduction lead to a life long passion for minimalist design of all types.
+He was first introduced to minimalist design while browsing through architectural magazines at his local book store.
+That simple introduction lead to a life long passion for design of all types.
 Galen holds a degree in Furniture Design, has a passion for writing, as well as outdoor living (especially when it's paired with a bit of contemporary design).